-Under plate details box, there is a start at base box (1) (Figure 86).
-For standard CPG, this box will have a value of 2 and for universal a value of 1.
-If there is a mixture of universal and standard CPG columns in a plate(s), software will start run as if all columns are universal, but not add any reagent or start synthesis in standard CPG columns until Base 2.
-Only ACN will be injected in standard CPG columns if "use additional wash steps" option is selected in run settings under system settings menu.
+- 4. When CPG screen is visible, load synthesis columns into column chucks that will be placed in synthesizer. - 5.
+Push columns into each of 4 column holders, until tip extends through bottom of plate by 1/8".
+If synthesising less than 12 columns, remaining holes in column holder need to be covered with an aluminum foil or plugs to ensure consistent vacuum. - 6.
+For standard CPG, enter 2 in "Start at Base" (1) for universal a value of 1.
+If there is a mixture of universal and standard CPG columns in a plate(s), software will start run as if all the columns are universal, but not add any reagent or start synthesis in standard CPG columns until Base 2.
+Only ACN will be injected in standard CPG columns if "use additional wash steps"

+option is enabled in run settings under system settings menu.

-Confirm each sequence in a plate by placing mouse cursor over each well and checking displayed 5' to 3' sequence.
+- 7. Confirm each plate sequence by placing mouse cursor over each well (2) and checking displayed 5' to 3' sequence. - 8.
+Click "Next" (3).